ByZorks/steam-screenshot-organizer/README.md

 - Automatically organize Steam screenshots into game-specific folders.
 - Automatically detect Steam's screenshot directory.
+    - It uses the last connected Steam account to find the screenshot directory.
     - Users can specify a custom directory if needed.

 ## How to Use with Python